osy/XG_Mobile_Station/README.md

 ### Error 43 or no video output on NVIDIA GPUs
 This is a well known issue with NVIDIA eGPUs.
 Once the eGPU is installed along with the correct drivers, you will need to install [this script][5].

+### PCIe is only getting 3.0 speeds
+You need to restart your device.
+For some reason, hot plugging sometimes results in 3.0 speeds.

 ## References
 Knowledge base for all things XGM gathered from reverse engineering the hardware and software.